RaspAP/raspap-docs/docs/index.md

 4. Open a pull request and reference the initial issue in the pull request message.

 Find out more about our [coding style guidelines and recommended tools](https://github.com/RaspAP/raspap-webgui/blob/master/CONTRIBUTING.md).

+## Discussions
+Questions or comments about the Quick start?
+Join the [discussion here](https://github.com/RaspAP/raspap-webgui/discussions/1331).